inno-devops-labs/F23-core-course-labs/app_python/README.md

     - build image locally: `cd app_python` then `docker build --tag app_python .`
     - run: `docker run -p 5555:5555 app_python` if you built image locally.
 In order to run image loaded from dockerhub use `docker run -p 5555:5555 linkstaple/app_python`.
 The application is available on 127.0.0.1:5555
     - pull image: `docker image pull linkstaple/app_python`

+## CI workflow information
+CI contains setting up for python v3.11, dependencies installation, linting (with `ruff` linter), testing.
+In the end the workflow builds in image using docker and pushes it to docker hub.
+The latest image from push can be found in dockerhub: `linkstaple/app_python_ci:latest`

+## Unit Tests
+unit tests are executed using pytest, which is getting installed during the workflow